Unity-Technologies/com.unity.multiplayer.docs/docs/api/Unity.Netcode.NetworkBehaviour.md

 <div class="markdown level1 summary">

-Gets the NetworkManager that owns this NetworkBehaviour instance
+Gets the NetworkManager that owns this NetworkBehaviour instance See note around `NetworkObject` for how there is a chicken / egg problem when we are not initialized

 </div>